Let’s talk mortgage stocks for a moment, shall we?

 During the early and mid 2000s, the housing market was on fire in the United States.
 As a result, the mortgage industry expanded at an unheard of rate, and so did the amount of players in the sector.

-Many investors might see this as an opportunity.
+Many investors might have seen this as an opportunity.
 The low PE ratios.
 The fresh 52-week lows.
-The huge earnings.
-Just one little problem.
-No growth.
-And we all know the stock market relies on growth to boost ticker prices, right?.
+The huge earnings just months earlier.

 The problem is that the market got spread too thin when every bank in town wanted a piece of the hot mortgage market.
-And now housing growth has slowed, interest rates have risen, and mortgage applications are down.
-That’s why these mortgage companies look attractive if you simply look at their PE ratio and latest earnings.
+And more players chasing fewer home loans meant tighter margins and lower profits.

 Some of the largest banks and mortgage lenders that originate mortgage loans include: